perakarhis/NJIT-DSA-03-queue/README.md

 ## Instructions

 The UML class diagram below shows an overview of the classes in this exercise.
 Do not mind the DailyTasks class.
-You will implement that later in the course.

 ![Classes in this exercise](classes_new.png)